luciangreen/SSI/README.md

 * SSI was written to save states of the Prolog interpreter.
 * It solves the problem of backtracking by saving states.
 * It works by manually storing and referring to choice points, records of the variable binding table and recursive states.
-These include "virtual" commands (commands such as `member` which compute all results when they are first run).
+These include "virtual" commands (commands such as `member2` which compute all results when they are first run).
 The interpreter loads these choice points as the algorithm encounters flow through predicates, commands and recursion.
 * It supports the Higher-Order `call` Command.
-* SSI supports `member`, `string_concat`, `nested findall`, `cut` and the commands of <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/LPI_docs.md">List Prolog Interpreter</a>.
+* SSI supports `member2`, `stringconcat`, `nested findall`, `cut` and the commands of <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/LPI_docs.md">List Prolog Interpreter</a>.
 * SSI will enable running segments of a complex algorithm on a supercomputer and prevent data loss in low-power areas.

 # Tests